jhlindell/Drinking-Buddies/README.md

 And, the Party Menu details the libations for guests:
 ![D-B_party_menu](screenshots/13-party_menu.png)

-However, should the database fall short of supplying the specific cocktail a user desires, the user can create a new recipe by clicking the `Add New` button at the bottom of the page...
+However, should the database fall short of supplying the specific cocktail a user desires, the user can create a new recipe by clicking the `Add New` button at the bottom of the Recipes page...
 ![D-B_add_recipe](screenshots/14-add_recipe.png)

 Which toggles open the create recipe dialog box: